 Parents often find themselves in a state of confusion and anxiety when they see a university’s tuition and miscellaneous fees.
 These huge figures seem daunting and the pressure of finding the right school starts to set in.
-Help relieve your parents of these financial worries by checking out any of these ways to go to college for free.
+Help relieve your parents of these financial worries by checking out any of these ways to go to college for free through college scholarships.

 The “Study Now Pay Later Act of 2017” program mandates all private higher education institutions to allow marginalized students get a degree and pay once they land a job upon graduation.
 This program also ensures that private institutions will do their share in nation-building by helping those who wish to attend a university but can’t afford to.

 The Commission on Higher Education has launched the Student Financial Assistance Program (StuFAP) Administration System which aims to help students finance their education through scholarships or loans.
 Another CHED program is the Study Now Pay Later Program (SNPL), an educational loan intended to provide financial assistance to deserving students who are enrolled or to enroll in a degree program at any curriculum year level in private universities.
 Moreover, the Department of Science and Technology has a specific assistance program for science and engineering students.
 City-sponsored scholarships like the Quezon City Scholarship and Youth Development Program also offer generous cash grants to cover university tuition fees.
 And since state colleges and universities are now tuition-free, you may opt to enroll in one nearest you.
 This includes the University of the Philippines and the Polytechnic University of the Philippines.

 You can also get in touch with the offices of your local government units to know what college scholarships or student assistance programs you are eligible to apply for.
 Your local and district representatives are duly elected leaders. who have vowed to uphold the rights of the people so your right to education might just be one call away!